day8/re-frame/README.md

 ## Documentation

-The re-frame documentation is on [the website](http://day8.github.io/re-frame/).
+The re-frame documentation is [available here](http://day8.github.io/re-frame/).

 ## The Current Version